 - i.
-Cite the authorization(s) detailed in Attachment C and/or D of the Standard MTW Agreement (or applicable successor section in future iterations of the MTW Agreement) that gives the MTW PHA flexibility to conduct the proposed activity. - 1) Attachment C. B. 1. b. ii.
+Cite the authorization(s) detailed in Attachment C and/or D of the Standard MTW Agreement (or applicable successor section in future iterations of the MTW Agreement) that gives the MTW PHA flexibility to conduct the proposed activity. - 1) Attachment C. B. 1. b. iii.
 Single Fund Budget with Full Flexibility.
-The acquisition, new construction, reconstruction or moderate or substantial rehabilitation of housing - 2) Attachment C. B. 1. c.
+The provision of housing or employment related services or other case management activities - 2)Attachment C. B. 1. b. vii.
 Single Fund Budget with Full Flexibility.
-These activities may be carried out by the Agency, by an entity, agency or instrumentality of the Agency, a partnership, a grantee, contractor or other appropriate party or legal entity. - 3) Attachment C. B. 2.
-Partnership with For-profit and Non-Profit entities - 4) Attachment C. D. 7. a.
-Establishment of an Agency MTW Section 8 Project Based Program.
-The agency is authorized to project base Section 8 assistance at properties owned directly or indirectly by the Agency that are not public housing, subject to HUD's requirements regarding subsidy layering. - 5) Attachment C. D. 7. c.
-The agency is authorized to duly adopt, according to the requirements of local law, alternate standards for determining the location of existing, newly constructed or substantially rehabilitated housing to receive subsidy.
+If the agency chooses to establish single fund flexibility, the agency is authorized to use housing assistance payments for purposes other than payments to owners, so long as these purposes are consistent with other eligible uses of section 8 and section 9 funds. - 3) Attachment C. B. 1. c.
+Single Fund Budget with Full Flexibility.
+These activities may be carried out by the Agency, by an entity, agency or instrumentality of the Agency, a partnership, a grantee, contractor or other appropriate party or legal entity. - 4) Attachment C. D. 1.b.
+The agency is authorized to determine the length of the lease period, when vouchers expire and when vouchers will be reissued. - 5)Attachment C. D. 1.d.
+The agency is authorized to implement term limits for HCV units designated as part of the MTW demonstration.

+ii.
 Explain why the cited authorization(s) is needed to engage in the proposed activity.
 Every reasonable effort should be made by the MTW PHA to reference the complete and correct authorizations that are applicable to a particular activity when proposing the activity.
 A failure to cite the correct or entire statute of regulation will require a technical revision to the activity to include the correct authorization.
-The above cited authorization are required for this initiative as it involves single fund flexibility to acquire, develop or redevelop potential properties through ECC/HANH and/or its instrumentalities and potential for-profit and non-profit partners.
-Further, this initiative requires development of a local PBV program that allows for citing in other jurisdictions.
+The above cited authorizations are required for this initiative as it involves use of single fund flexibility to provide case management supports to families through our previously approved MTW Family Self Sufficiency Program, relocation services through an instrumentality of the agency, use of HCV funds for incentives and modified tenancy rules.